martinpalsson/GP2Y0E02B_E-Fuse_Burner/README.md

     PLEASE KEEP IN MIND!
     Use whitout proper care may render the sensor USELESS.
     E-Fuses can be burned only ONCE.
-The worst thing that can happen is that your sensor can get the address 0x00, and you can only have one of those!
+The worst thing that can happen is that your sensor can get the slave-ID 0x00, and you can only have one of those!
+    Don't try to give your sensor the slave-ID 0xF0, the sensor won't work with that slave-ID.
+    Don't apply more than 3.3V to any of the sensors pads.

     Version 1